TOAST-DOCS/ShortURL/en/console-guide.md

 ### View certificate
 - In **Manage > Certificate** tab, you can check the **Certificate** information.
 - Click the **More** button to see more information on the certificate.

+### Renew certificate
+- In the **Manage > Certificates** tab, you can renew a certificate by clicking the **Edit** button for each certificate.
+    - Only a certificate with the same common name (CN) can be registered.
+    - Only a certificate whose expiration date is later than the expiration date of previously registered certificate can be registered.